For many people, the decision to buy a DSLR camera is the point where they start to take their photography a little bit more seriously.

 When I talk about the size of the sensor, I am referring to the physical size of the sensor itself, not how many pixels the sensor is capable of recording.
 Beyond a certain number, the number of pixels becomes largely a handy bit of marketing rather than anything meaningful to image quality.
 Sensor size is far more important than megapixel count.

-Sensor size is, to confuse matters, not set to one size for point and shoot cameras and one size for SLR’s, but as a rule of thumb, cameras fall into one of three categories:
+Sensor size is, to confuse matters, not set to one size for point and shoot cameras, one size for mirrorless cameras and one size for DSLR cameras, but as a rule of thumb, cameras fall into one of three categories:

-- “Full frame” (or APS-H) sensors are found on the most expensive digital SLR cameras.
-These sensors are physically around 35mm wide – the same size in fact as 35mm film.
+- “Full frame” (or APS-H) sensors are found on more expensive, professional grade DSLR cameras and mirrorless cameras.
+These sensors are physically around 35mm wide – the same size in fact as a piece of 35mm film.
 Hence the term, full frame.

-- APS-C size sensors are found on the majority of consumer oriented digital SLR cameras.
+- APS-C size sensors are found on the majority of consumer oriented digital SLR cameras and many mirrorless cameras.
 These feature a sensor which is 22mm wide, resulting in a total sensor area which is about 40% that of the full frame sensor.
 Some more recently launched mirrorless cameras also feature this size of sensor – making them a great alternative.

 - 1/2.5” sensors are found on most point and shoot cameras.
 These sensors really are tiny – only around 3% of the full frame sensor area.
 Hence the difference in image quality.